Unit 20 - Sentinel downloader¶

 ...

-Let’s download the desired product(s).
+Let’s download the desired scene(s).
 Just remove the -l flag and add the output option in order to define the path to the output directory where data should be saved.

 i.sentinel.download map=jena_boundary producttype=S2MSI2A settings=sentinel.txt \